lewislea/Car_Maintenance_App/README.md

 - open app `$ ruby car.rb`
 -  a list of vehicles will appear
 -  command options are listed
--  user can add a vehicle/repair `add-v` `add-r`, remove a vehicle/repair `remove-v` `remove-r`, or view repairs for a certain vehicle `view-r`
+-  user can choose from the following commands. <br/> add a vehicle/repair `add-v` `add-r`<br/> remove a vehicle/repair `remove-v` `remove-r` <br/> edit a vehicle/repair `edit-r` `edit-v`<br/> view repairs for a specified vehicle `view-r`
 - program will prompt user to input correct information
 - the appropriate action is taken and saved to the database

 ## Current State of Project ##
-basic functionality is up and running.  some features needs to be tweaked and refactoring is needed.
+basic functionality is up and running.  known bugs need to be addressed and to do list finished (see below).

 #### To Do ###
--  ability to edit exhisting vehicles and repairs
+-  add views folder
--  add views
+-  write further tests for integration and unit testing
--  begin integration and unit testing
+-  refactoring

 #### Done ####
 -  user stories